lavaeater/i.am.just.a.game/README.md

 I try to follow this paradigm for working on this project: **P**lan, **W**ork and **E**valuate (or **A**sess), where I plan for five what I will do for the coming say 25 minutes of time, and then after that time is up I smash together an planning / evaluation for the coming 20 minutes.

+### 8th of June 2020

+So, this readme will serve as a project diary of this project, as well.
+Why?
+Well, I need to keep track of *what* I was doing before taking a break from the project.
+By its very nature, I will work sporadically on this project which means I can easily forget what I was actually doing.
+All this might end up in different branches and stuff, which is bad.
+I will  try to edit the README on the master branch.
+So what am I currently doing - or what was I previously doing before hiatus?

 ## Current thoughts

 So, is this readme a blog?
 Or what is it?
 Is it perhaps shit?